55Honey/Acore_CustomWorldboss/README.md

 ## GM Usage:
 Use `.startevent $event $difficulty` to start and spawn the NPC players can interact with.
 Use .stopevent to despawn it.
 `.startevent 2 4` will start event 2 on difficulty 4.
-Increased difficulty decreases NPC spell timers.
+Increased difficulty decreases NPC spell timers and damage done by NPCs.

 ## Credits